 DEFENDING DISORDERLY CONDUCT CHARGES

-Why you need a good Disorderly Conduct Attorney in Arizona to fight your disorderly conduct charges
+Defenses good Disorderly Conduct Attorneys in Phoenix, AZ use to fight your disorderly conduct charges

-Disorderly conduct charges in Arizona are often referred to as “disturbing the peace”.
-If you have been arrested or charged with any disorderly conduct charges in Arizona, you should consult an Arizona criminal defense attorney or disorderly conduct defense attorney as soon as possible to discuss your charges and defense options.
+Phoenix Disorderly conduct charges are often referred to as “disturbing the peace”.
+If you have been arrested or charged with any disorderly conduct charges in Phoenix, AZ, you should consult an Arizona criminal defense attorney or disorderly conduct defense attorney as soon as possible to discuss your charges and defense options.

-Some of the best Attorneys in Arizona agree that this offense is often charged when the police can’t find anything else to charge you with, and they are annoyed with you.
-From a defense standpoint, the facts of the alleged disruptive behavior is over stated or exaggerated by law enforcement or police who arrested you or charged you with it
+Some of the best disorderly conduct Attorneys in Arizona agree that this offense is over used and is often charged when the Phoenix police when they can’t find anything else to charge you with, and they are annoyed with you.
+From a defense standpoint, the facts of the alleged “disorderly conduct” is over stated or exaggerated by law enforcement or police who arrested you or charged you for it.

 Arizona Disorderly Conduct Laws

-Arizona Revised Statutes – A.R.S.
-Arizona Disorderly Conduct Law
+Disorderly Conduct in Arizona can be found beginning under Revised Statutes – A.R.S.
+Arizona Disorderly Conduct Law 13-2904.
+Disorderly conduct.

 Generally a disorderly conduct misdemeanor charge is categorized as a Class 1.
 A Class 1 misdemeanor is the highest level of misdemeanor (just below a felony) under Arizona Law.
 Sentencing may include up to 6 months incarceration in prison, and fines of $2,500.